marmello77/module-membership/README.md

-# Extracting module membership from the computeModules function of the package bipartite
+# Extracting module membership from the computeModules function of the package bipartite for R

 Ecological Synthesis Lab (SintECO): https://marcomellolab.wordpress.com